FAQ

 Who cannot apply:

-• Individuals and non-charities
+• Individuals and non-registered charities.

-• Community Interest Companies
+• Community Interest Companies.

-• Social Enterprise and other not-for-profit organisations
+• Social Enterprise and other not-for-profit organisations.

-The following are unlikely to have a successful appeal
+The following are unlikely to have a successful appeal: